khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

    slowness and the services that are usually the culprit:
    1. Global search (i.e., no repository scope is specified) results page takes a long time to load.
      1. Increase indexed-search memory limit or CPU limit.
-The number of indexed-search shards can also be increased if using Sourcegraph on Kubernetes.
+The number of indexed-search shards can also be increased if using Khulnasoft on Kubernetes.
    1. Search results show up quickly, but code snippets take awhile to populate.
 File contents take awhile to load.
      1. Increase gitserver memory usage.
 Gitserver memory may be the bottleneck, especially if there